ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 ### Exploratory Data Analysis (EDA)
 Calculated the summary statistics.
 Firstly, I analysed of contemporaneous correlation between the different Scores (‘score’, ‘score_retweets’, ‘score_replies’, ‘score_favorites’) and Returns.
 Secondly, I analysed the shifted correlation i.e. the correlation between todays scores and the next day’s Returns.

-I noticed there was inconsistent data prior to 2013 so I conducted the visualisation techniques for the dataset after 2013 (ftse2013).
+I noticed there was inconsistent data prior to 2013; so, I conducted the visualisation techniques for the dataset after 2013 (ftse2013).

 #### score
 - Contemporaneous correlation:	0.32798691276405945